pulumi/docs/content/docs/troubleshooting/_index.md

 is [set properly](https://docs.traefik.io/providers/kubernetes-ingress/).
 This option was introduced in Traefik 1.7.0.

-## Synchronous call was made to "X" with an unregistered Provider.
+## Synchronous call was made to "X" with an unregistered Provider. {#synchronous-call}

 The warning occurs when making a 'data source' call in Pulumi in a synchronous fashion and passing along a ProivderResource that has not been registered.  i.e. code like: